EnterpriseDB/ciclops/README.md

 *ciclops* adds a
 [job summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/)
 to the GitHub Actions output of a CI/CD pipeline.
-It buckets tests according to several different criteria, doing the grunt work of figuring out if there was a pattern to test failures.
+It buckets tests according to several criteria, doing the grunt work of figuring out if there was a pattern to test failures.
 It also displays a table of test durations, sorted by slowest.